sebw/blog-old.wains.be/2019/2019-12-11-my-linux-desktop-environment.md

 Say that you want to manage your ZSH configuration (located under `$HOME/.zshrc`).
 You simply need to create a folder `$HOME/dotfiles/zsh/` and move your `.zshrc` in the folder.
 Then from the dotfiles folder run `stow zsh`.

-A symling has been created:
+A symlink has been created:

 ![Stow](https://blog.wains.be/images/desktop/stow_link.png)